sevidmusic/Roady/README.md

 - Multiple websites can run on a single installation of roady, each making use of one or more installed Roady Modules.

-- Roady provides a command line utility that can be used for various administrative tasks, including installation and management of installed Roady Modules.

 ### Development of Roady v2.0

 Roady v1.1.2 is the current stable version of roady, and can be